dotnet/csharpstandard/standard/grammar.md

 // Source: §7.5.2 Conditional compilation symbols
 fragment PP_Conditional_Symbol
-    : Basic_Identifier // must not be equal to tokens TRUE or FALSE ;
+    : Basic_Identifier // must not be equal to tokens TRUE or FALSE, see note below ;

 // Source: §7.5.3 Pre-processing expressions